ThePrimeagen/rust-for-typescript-devs/lessons/02-learn-rust/A-iterators.md

 }
 ```

-*likely* v8 will optimize some of this away.
-To what extent, i don't have the
+v8 may optimize some of this away.
+To what extent, i don't have the faintest
-faintest clue.
+clue and neither do you

 <br/>
 <br/>